Hours & Address

 Why Rush?

-The neurology and neurosurgery program at RUSH University Medical Center is ranked No. 4 in the nation and the best in Illinois by U.S. News & World Report.
-Rush’s cardiology program is ranked No. 25 in the country.
+The neurology and neurosurgery program and cardiology programs at Rush University Medical Center are ranked among the best in the nation by U.S. News & World Report

 • Nationally recognized stroke care: Rush University Medical Center, Rush Copley Medical Center and Rush Oak Park Hospital have been recognized by the American Heart Association/American Stroke Association with the Get With the Guidelines® Stroke Gold Plus Achievement Award.
 In addition, Rush University Medical Center and Rush Oak Park Hospital have received the Stroke Elite Plus Honor Roll Award.
 These awards recognize that Rush hospitals provide timely and effective stroke care that is among the best in the country.